ginow/public-notes/README.md

 # public-notes
 * Browser URL or filepath string: Ctrl+L
 * VScode zoom: Ctrl++ and Ctrl+-
-* To disable vim in vscode: F1, Toggle vim mode
+* To disable vim in vscode: F1 or Ctrl + Shift + P, Toggle vim mode
 * Move window: Win key + Arrow key

 * To search a file name in cmd